obophenotype/cell-ontology/docs/editing_guidelines.md

 If you are unsure whether a characteristic of a cell should be expressed as a relationship or as a differentium in a logically defined class: use a relationship.

-The textual definition of a logically defined class should be a plain english equivalent of the logical definition.
-However, in some cases it can be useful to add more details in the “gloss” part, when relevant.
+The textual definition of a logically defined class should be a plain English equivalent of the logical definition.
+However, in some cases it can be useful to add more details in the “gloss” part when relevant.

 ### Asserting relationships